-I once received an email from an aunt which was written entirely in ALL CAPS.
-In my email reply, I asked why she was SHOUTING!?
+I once received an email from an aunt which was written entirely in CAPITAL letters.
+I replied and asked why she was SHOUTING!?

 Perplexed by my response, apparently she was oblivious to the fact that writing in ALL CAPS translated in to shouting.